 This meant that we could design and build a solid ranking algorithm that took into account a range of regional weightings, and allowed us to rank each awards win ‘by reputation’.
 (The full methodology’s here.)

 The WARC 100 is therefore a lot more credible than some of the industry’s other rankings, which are based more on personal preference than objective data.
 The industry agrees, too, and each year’s results release gets global media coverage.

-It’s become a real industry reference: we really knew we’d arrived when I found out from a former colleague who’d moved on to a WPP agency that the world’s biggest marketing company was using its WARC 100 performance as a KPI in its financial results deck.
+Now rebranded as WARC Rankings, it’s become a real industry reference: we really knew we’d arrived when I found out from a former colleague who’d moved on to a WPP agency that the world’s biggest marketing company was using its WARC 100 performance as a KPI in its financial results deck.

 This was my final project at General Assembly.
 I came up with the idea that, as my friends and peers at ad agencies were constantly changing jobs, there was a gap in the market for a specialist job finding service that complemented LinkedIn.
+Full deck here.